-Tonya here… summer break is well under way here and as I’ve been getting creative coming up with ways to stop the summer slide, I decided to make DIY journals for my daughter.
+Tonya here… summer break is well underway here and as I’ve been getting creative coming up with ways to stop the summer slide, I decided to make handmade journals for my daughter.
 Kids will love these.
 Thank you to Testors.com for sponsoring this post.
 All opinions are my own.

 My daughter takes after me in many ways, especially her organization and need to be constantly changing things up.